run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 4. Enter the administrator email.
 5. Select the SSO protocol.
 Choose `Saml 2` or `Open ID Connect`.

+!!!
+Note
+    Use your SAML response file to fill in the fields below.

 For `Saml 2`:

    1. In the `Metadata XML Url` field, enter the URL to the XML Metadata file.